merlix1/CassandraNodesAnalysis/README.md

-Please also note the utility is showing only data in the "data" keyspace ( keyspace being similar to schema in relational database).
-The "data" keyspace is used by PRPC.
-There are other keyspaces used internally by Cassandra but they shouldn't matter from a PRPC perspective.
+Please also note the utility is showing only data in the "data" keyspace ( keyspace being similar to schema in relational database) used in my projects.

 If you don't see the expected table then it's possible the wrong keyspace was picked up by the utility.
-Then let me know and I will have a look.
-It never happened to me but this could happen if the formatting changes.